 Sustainable Development Goals (SDGs) for business

-SDGs focus on sustainable development in social, environmental, and economical.
+SDGs focus on sustainable development in three areas - social, environmental and economic.
 They are aimed at all of us, both individuals and companies.
-Businesses and the private sector must work together to achieve the Sustainable Development Goals listed below.
+It is extremely important that businesses, along with the private sector, work together to achieve the Sustainable Development Goals which are listed below.

 Why are sustainable development goals relevant for businesses?